 “I was 19 when my grandmother’s youngest brother turned 75.
 Uncle Jim, dressed in coat tails and a top hat, greeted his many guests with a tap dance and his famous smile.
 In his speech, he talked about his military career, his stint living in Europe, his kids and grandchildren, and his most formative experiences.
 He had 82 countries all around the world, and I decided that, apart from having his blue eyes, I would also 75 nations by the time I reached three-quarters of a century.

 75 foreign countries is daunting when you’re a sophomore journalism student, so I scaled down my goal: 25 countries before August 15th, 2010.
-I had five-and-a-half years, a summer abroad in Spain and a new backpack.
+I had five-and-a-half years, a summer abroad in Spain and a blank passport.
 Ten North American and European countries gave me a good head start.

 After studying abroad, I hit a stalemate.
 Still at ten countries, having chosen domestic travel, I decided to move abroad after graduating.
 I found a job as a North American Language Assistant in Spain, working 12 hours a week at a rural high school outside Seville.

 I reached my goal on March 31st, 2010, on my best friend’s birthday, interestingly.
 She and I together for the first time, and we’ve challenged each other to this seemingly monumental task.
 I sighed with relief as I entered Prague’s central bus station at dawn, feeling like I’d run a marathon.
 I did it.

 My memories seem to take over as my possessions as I continue to move around the Earth.”